DIGIKRASH/DIGIKRASH/README.md

 <img src="./banner.png">

-## **I'm a Mobile Developer**

 Hi!
-I specialize in developing mobile applications using Flutter, with a strong focus on creating intuitive and visually appealing user interfaces.
-Before diving into mobile development, I actively worked on building websites with Nuxt.js, which provided me with a solid background in web development.
-I emphasize clean, readable, and maintainable code, considering it one of the core values of my work.
-I am also passionate about optimizing the development process by creating and improving project templates with ready-to-use structures and features.
+I am a mobile application developer creating user-friendly and intuitive interfaces.
+My primary focus is Flutter, although I also develop applications using React Native.
+Despite expanding my tech stack, Flutter remains my preferred choice whenever the project allows it.
+I also develop websites using Nuxt.js, which enables me to seamlessly combine mobile and web development, creating cohesive ecosystems.
+I pay special attention to code quality and maintainability, considering them core values of my work.
+Additionally, I am passionate about optimizing development processes: I create and improve project templates to ensure a quick start and simplify the integration of complex features.
+Ultimately, my goal is to build applications and websites that not only meet functional requirements but also bring joy to users through their convenience, thoughtful design, and flawless performance

 #

-🔷 Main focus: Flutter
+🔷 Mobile Development: Flutter / React Native

-🔷 Core stack for mobile development: GetX, Dio, Firebase

-🔷 Secondary focus: Web development with Nuxt.js
+🔷 Web Development: Nuxt.js

+🔷 Using TypeScript (React Native and Nuxt.js)

-🔷 Strong emphasis on clean, readable, and maintainable code
+🔷 Strong focus on clean, readable, and maintainable code

-🔷 Constantly exploring ways to speed up development: creating and improving project templates to make the process more efficient
+🔷 Constantly exploring ways to accelerate development: creating and improving project templates to make the process more efficient

-🔷 I love designing interfaces that make applications and websites user-friendly and memorable
+🔷 I enjoy designing interfaces that make applications and websites user-friendly and memorable